AbieFund/abie-archive/CONTRACT.md

 ## Advisory Board

 During the post-vote 'grace' period, any `advisor` can simply **cancel the vote**. `Beneficiary` gets his deposit back and has the right to send his proposal again.
-This feature was set up to solve the 'bad reviewer' issue.
+This feature solves the 'bad reviewer' issue.